trpc/trpc/www/docs/server/merging-routers.md

 :::info

-We recommend you to only define inline sub-routers within a file, and to keep the exported routers as a `t.router` object.
-This makes any potential type errors show up in the file they originate from, and not at the place where you merge them.
+We recommend you always export routers via `t.router`, as opposed to exporting objects with procedures attached.
+This ensures that type errors show up in the file they originate from, instead of the place where you merge them.

 <details style={{ marginTop: "1rem" }}>
 <summary>See a deep dive here</summary>